VoxaAI/voxa/docs/voxa-event.rst

     Array of supported interfaces

     :returns Array: A string array of the platform's supported interfaces

-  .. js:function:: VoxaEvent.mapRequestToIntent()

-    Converts a request into an intent to be handled by ``app.toIntent``

-  .. js:function:: VoxaEvent.mapRequestToRequest()

-    Converts a request into another type of request

 ``IVoxaEvent`` is an interface that inherits its attributes and function to the specific platforms, for more information about each platform's own methods visit: